Abhishekkakati101/Movie-Recommendation-System/README.md

 <img src ='https://github.com/Abhishekkakati101/Movie-Recommendation-System/blob/main/Assets/boltz.PNG'>
 </p>

-Movie Recommendation System uses the Restricted Boltzmann Machine model to recommend either the customer would like the movie on the basic of ratings and reviews.
+Movie Recommendation System uses the Restricted Boltzmann Machine model to recommend either the customer would like the movie on the basis of ratings and reviews.